 4 Reasons NOT to Use “info@” as Your General Email Addresswebvision

 Recently I came across a “strange” problem with one of my clients.
-They reported that emails to btinternet.com accounts were not getting to the intended recipient.
+They reported that emails from their firstname.lastname@example.org email address to btinternet.com accounts were not getting to the intended recipient.
 I ran a couple of email traces and all indications were that the email had a “0” spam rating score (which is excellent!) and that the btinternet.com server showed that the email had been received and excepted; all good.
 However the recipient did not receive the email and there was no error message received.
 The email just “disappeared” within the email systems of btinternet.com.

 The conclusion we derived from this was that btinternet.com email accounts were blocking emails coming from an info@ email address.
 The worrying bit though was that no error message was received and the sender “assumed” the email had been delivered successfully.
 This is a major concern to business sending to btinternet.com email accounts.